DHTMLGoodies/ludoDB/readme.md

 		}
 	}

-Which gives you automatic setters and getters for lastname, firstname, address and zip
+Which gives you automatic setters and getters for lastname, firstname, address and zip.